 Every winter, the beaches of Imperial Beach are closed because of high levels of bacteria in the water.

-Something else that I would like to mention about this spot is how old all of the vegetation is.
+I would like to mention that this spot is how old all of the vegetation is.
 There is something special about mature plants that I find fascinating to no end.

 International Friendship Park